 - National Collegiate Table Tennis Association (NCTTA)

 - The NCTTA is a North American league of collegiate table tennis teams and is active in promoting a grass-roots movement to introduce new comers and recreational players to the sport of table tennis.
 The NCTTA scholarship program provides a $1000 college scholarship to table tennis athletes entering college.
 The NCTTA championships is a yearly event featuring some of the best young table tennis players in the USA and Canada.
 The top collegiate table tennis rivalries match those in the upper echelons of the well-funded NCAA.
-The Rochester Institute of Technology's Table Tennis team competes in the upstate New York division and is coached by GVTTC's very own Ray Mack.

 Table Tennis for the Aspiring Young Athlete